 Sep9

-17:9 As they were coming down the mountain, Jesus instructed (ordered-(Mark 9:9) them, “Don’t tell anyone what you have seen, (i.e. Jesus’ transfiguration.) until the Son of Man has been raised from the dead.”
-(They kept the matter to themselves, discussing what “rising from the dead” meant.-(Mark 9:10)
+17:9 As they were coming down the mountain, Jesus instructed them, “Don’t tell anyone what you have seen, until the Son of Man has been raised from the dead.”
+(For Complete Expository See Book)

-“Calls for trusting in what the Lord has chosen and decided, whether we understand it or not.” ⇒ We need to realize that spiritual experiences are sometimes meant to be just between us and the Lord.
+“Teaches how Jesus’ dying & resurrecting is to be the Saving event in our lives, not spiritual vision and experiences” ⇒ We need to realize that spiritual experiences are sometimes meant to be just between us and the Lord.
 Spiritual experiences can be a way for people to connect with God and can be a significant part of a Christian’s spiritual life.
 Whether its seeing visions, hearing God’s voice, or feeling a sense of peace and joy.
 It’s important to hold onto the experience as an important part of your walk with God and lean on those experiences during difficult times.
 Spiritual visions and experiences are by nature private matters, meant to strengthen your faith and not to be paraded around.

 Additional Notes & Applications